apache/age/Readme.md

 - <b>Query Translation: </b> Entered query translated to give appropriate results.

-- <b> Identification of SQL/Postgres: </b> Classification of SQL and Cypher must be present so we can clearly translate cyphers.

 - <b>Schema Management:</b> It will also provide a visual schema editor for creating and managing indexes, constraints, and labels in your apache-age databases.

+- <b>Current AGE viewer desktop: </b> Currently our AGE viewer frontend has been developed on Go using Wails framework.
+Backend part is under development, AGE driver is been implemented using sessions.
+Furthermore query translation and graphical representation are ongoing.

-   <b><i>Overall cycle work as : Data gathered from Db,Query entered,Query Translation, Output in Graph format(In Frontened)</b></i>
+   <b><i> Application flow will be as follow : Data gathered from Db ==> Query entered ==> Query Translation ==> Output in Graph format(In Frontened)</b></i>

 </p>